uswds/uswds-site/pages/ui-components/lifecycle.md

 layout: styleguide
 title: USWDS component lifecycle
 category: Components
-lead: From suggesting new components to fixing bugs, the community contributes to every phase of the lifecycle.
+lead: How USWDS components mature from discussions and proposals to stable production releases, or are deprecated and retired
 type: docs
 subnav:
   - text: Latest updates